Our Members

 E-mail: office@voeb.co.at

-Created in 1956, VÖB represents the interests of its 70 Austrian member companies, which are precast concrete producers.
-It supports and advises its members both in technical and product-related terms, and is the voice of the Austrian precast concrete industry.
+Founded in 1955, VÖB represents the interests of its 65 Austrian member companies, which are precast concrete producers.
+It supports and advises its members on both technical and product-related matters and serves as the voice of the Austrian precast concrete industry.

-The Austrian precast concrete plants generate annually a turnover of over 700 million euros and employ more than 4000 workers in approximately 100 enterprises.
-This efficient and productive branch of the construction industry, with its broadly diversified range of products, ranks among the most important industries within the building industry.
+Austrian precast concrete plants generate an annual turnover of over 750 million euros and employ more than 4,000 workers across approximately 85 enterprises.
+This efficient and highly productive sector of the construction industry, with its diverse range of products, is among the most important within the building industry.

 BE – FEDERATION DE L’INDUSTRIE DU BETON – FEBE